 - Sausages 1-3 per person depending on child or adult portions

 - 1 onion, peeled, cut in half, then sliced

 - 3 apples, peeled and chopped into chunks

 - 1 can butter beans

-5. To serve put drained pasta in warmed serving dish and pour sausages and sauce over.
+- To serve add your drained pasta to a warmed serving dish and pour sausages and sauce over.

-Have you had a go at cooking this Sausage Pasta Recipe?
+Have your say!
+Did you had a go at cooking this Sausage Pasta Recipe?
 Tell us how you got on in the comments below.